marekjm/viuavm/CONTRIBUTING.markdown

 > Talk is cheap, show me the code.

 The VM will be no good, if no code runs on it.
 If you have written something that runs on the VM (a short program solving your problem, or a Rosetta Code task) submit a pull request.
 Your sample should contain appropriate copyright notice pointing to you, and be published under GNU GPL v3 or any later version of the GPL.

-**Data structures**

-Viua uses only the C++ standard library data structures.
-However, if you are capable of writing efficient, reliable, concurrent data structures feel welcome to share your knowlegde and experience, and improve the VM.

-Most sought-after would be:

-- multiple-producer single-consumer queue (for message queues),
-- data structure for mapping types to their ancestors (e.g. map from string to vector of strings),
-- multi-version map (for storing multiple versions of loaded bytecode modules for code hot-swapping)

-If you have other ideas, feel free to suggest them.

-Note that *all* data structures used by the VM kernel *must* support parallel access so either use locks, or atomic operations but ensure that your data structure is safe to use in parallel environment.

-**Bytecode format**

-Currently, debugging information embedded in bytecode is limited.
-If you have an idea how to embed debugging symbols in bytecode, and want to have a go at implementing such a functionality feel free to.

 **Overall hardening**

 If you can set-up Coverity (I seem unable to), it would be a great help.
 Otherwise, if you can spot memory access bugs, multithreading bugs, use ASan, TSan, or other sanitisers - don't hesitate and attack the VM as hard as you can.
 After all, the more bugs you find - the more bugs will be fixed.